 General research findings are that the average child aged 8-18 spends over 6 hours per day on electronic media.
 This often exceeds the total time they spend outdoors in a given week.

-The short list of health benefits of being outside include: reduction of stress and anxiety, chances of vision loss, a boost to the immune system, cognitive, and creative ability.
+The short list of health benefits of being outside include: reduction of stress and anxiety, reduced chances of vision loss, boosts to the immune system, cognitive, and creative ability.

 A few quotes from leading researchers on this topic: